 Nitrogen Fixers – What They Are and Tips to Get Started

 What are nitrogen fixers?
-These fantastic plants can give a tremendous boost to your garden and wild homestead.
-They do it by working with bacteria to take nitrogen from air and put it into the ground where your plants need it.
+These fantastic plants can give a tremendous boost to your property.
+They do it by working with bacteria to take nitrogen from the air and put it into the ground where your plants need it.
 But how do you get started with these plants, and what are some examples of great nitrogen fixers?
-Keep reading to learn how you can use nitrogen-fixing plants to boost your wild homestead!
+Keep reading to learn how you can use nitrogen-fixing plants to cultivate abundance and make the living world around you come alive.

 How often have you heard people in gardening circles talk about NPK—nitrogen, phosphorus, and potassium?